clean-docker/Magento2/README.md

 ### Elasticsearch

 To use elastic search you can use this command below:

 `$ docker-compose -f docker-compose.yml -f docker-compose.elasticsearch.yml up`

-or to run in the background using detached mode `$docker-compose -f docker-compose.yml -f docker-compose.elasticsearch.yml up -d`
+or to run in the background using detached mode

+`$ docker-compose -f docker-compose.yml -f docker-compose.elasticsearch.yml up -d`

 **Elasticsearch:** http://localhost:9200